The Best Chance at Treating Asthma Naturally

-- Garlic, onions and mustards seeds are considered microbials which increase overall health and help to boost one’s immune system.
+- Garlic, onions and mustard seeds are considered microbials that increase overall health and help to boost one’s immune system.

 - Green leafy vegetables, beans and nuts contain high levels of folate which reduce allergic reactions.

-- Greens, nuts, seeds and beans are high magnesium foods which can reduce the severity of asthma attacks.
+- Greens, nuts, seeds and beans are high magnesium foods that can reduce the severity of asthma attacks.
 Those with low levels of magnesium are at risk of developing asthma.

-- High fiber foods such as whole grains, nuts, beans, seeds and raw vegetables help to eliminate toxins in the body.
+- High fibre foods such as whole grains, nuts, beans, seeds and raw vegetables help to eliminate toxins in the body.

-- Creating an eucalyptus oil vapor rub helps to open one’s airways.
+- Creating a eucalyptus oil vapour rub helps to open one’s airways.